 States That Have Limits On Title Loan Rates & Loan Amounts

-Next, let’s take a look at the states that allow auto title loans but with more restrictive laws in place to limit costs.
+Next, look at the states allowing auto title loans but with more restrictive laws to limit costs.

 California

-California recently passed AB 539 which caps interest rates on loans of $2,500 to $10,000 at an annual simple interest rate of 36%.
-An administrative fee can also be charged which ranges from $50 to $75.
-Minimum terms are 12 months for all loans and no prepayment penalties are allowed.
+California recently passed AB 539, which caps interest rates on loans of $2,500 to $10,000 at an annual simple interest rate of 36%.
+An administrative fee, which ranges from $50 to $75, can also be charged.
+All loans have minimum terms of 12 months, and no prepayment penalties are allowed.
 Rates on loans under $2,500 are capped at 30% per year.
-Prior to this bill, loans from $2,500 to $10,000 had no caps.
+Before this bill, loans from $2,500 to $10,000 had no caps and lenders could charge rates above 100%!

 Kansas

-Kansas limits auto title loans to $2,500 per year and a maximum annual interest rate of 36%.
-According to Kansas House Bill 2235, Loan terms are 30 days and can be extended two times.
+Kansas limits auto title loans to $2,500 annually and a maximum annual interest rate of 36%.
+According to Kansas House Bill 2235, Loan terms are 30 days and can be extended twice.

 South Carolina